singh-aryan-1977/singh-aryan-1977/README.md

 - 📄 Know about my experiences [here](https://drive.google.com/file/d/1DLMCB3kVEseV00KSACOTM3ake9ZBLPIM/view?usp=sharing)

+- 📄 My courses for the upcoming fall semester are: Computer Graphics, Compilers, Computational Probability, Engineering in Ancienct Technologies and a Place of Persons.

 - ⚡ Fun fact **I've lived in 4 countries!
-Those being (in order): India, Nigeria, Thailand and Indonesia.**
+Those being (in order): India, Nigeria, Thailand and Indonesia.
+Note: Before you ask, the ranking of which place I loved the most is: India, Thailand, Indoensia, Nigeria. **

 <h3 align="left">Connect with me:</h3>
 <p align="left">